Licensed Clinical Psychologist

 Comprehensive Assessments

-I provide specialized psychological assessments to individuals of all ages to inform diagnosis and treatment planning.
+I provide specialized psychological and neuropsychological assessments to individuals of all ages to inform diagnosis and treatment planning.
 Using standardized measures and clinical interviews, I create a detailed understanding of your cognitive functioning, educational needs, personality traits, cultural background, and psychosocial patterns.

 Types of Assessments